neilinglese/Android_Async_Final/README.md

 Android_Async_Final
 ===================

-A Android app using Android AsyncTask for a mobile class
+A Android app using Android AsyncTask pulling Json from the internet for a mobile class